 From the earliest days of the program, RSI was able to bring parties together to work out plans for biological parents to visit their children in foster care; to improve understanding between social workers and parents about the services parents needed to access, such as parenting education and drug treatment; to talk about the children's educational progress; and a host of other issues.
 Over time, RSI's objective was to reduce the time it takes for children to have permanent, safe homes.

 *Overall, $30,000 of the Kane County Child Protection Mediation Program’s $40,000 budget (or 75%) was federally funded.

 In January 2017, RSI conducted our first advanced training for child protection mediators in preparation for the launch of our 16th Circuit program.
 The two-day intensive training, designed for experienced mediators and/or those with considerable exposure to the child abuse and neglect court process, employed a combination of lectures, group exercises and interactive roleplaying, and demonstration of a simulated child protection mediation.
 To develop the training, we drew on national and local experts in child protection, as well as our own training experience.
 We are especially grateful to California's Administrative Office of the Courts for sharing their Juvenile Dependency Mediation Curriculum.

 One of the highlights of the training was the simulation of a child protection case in which the roles were played by the actual professionals who handle these cases, including attorneys, caseworkers and Court Appointed Special Advocates.
 These great roleplayers gave the trainees a high level of authenticity and insight into the parties' motivations.

 Here is some of the feedback we got from our participants:

-Additionally, this program holds regular continuing education programming to bolster the mediators' skills and build rapport with one another.
-These Lunch and Learn session have covered topics such as effective use of separate meetings/caucus sessions in the child protection context and working with victims of intimate partner violence.
+Additionally, this program held regular continuing education programming to bolster the mediators' skills and help them build rapport with one another.
+These lunch and learn sessions covered topics such as effective use of separate meetings/caucus sessions in the child protection context and working with victims of intimate partner violence.